HunterBelanger/papillon-ndl/docs/usage/cpp.rst

   double E_min = U235_n2n.threshold();

-  // Here, we get the xs at 6MeV, as 3MeV is bellow the threshold
+  // Here, we get the xs at 6MeV, as 3MeV is below the threshold
   // for this reaction !
   double n2n_xs_at_3mev = U235_n2n.xs()(6., i);